 To spot a TOM anomaly in markets there are these 3 strategies.

+All ones close the position at the closing price of the 3rd trading day of the new month, while the entry day differs.

-- TOM FNM: it opens the position at the opening price of the 1st trading day of the new month.
+it opens the position at the opening price of the 1st trading day of the new month;

-- TOM LPM: it opens the position at the opening price of the last trading day of the ending month.
+it opens the position at the opening price of the last trading day of the ending month;

 it opens the position at the opening price of the fourth to last trading day of the ending month.

-All the strategies close the position at the closing price of the 3rd trading day of the new month.

-On the other hand, Ogden (1990) proposed that the turn-of-the-month effect is due to a “regularity in payment” dates, at least in the U.S., since investors receive a preponderance of compensation from employment, dividends, and interest at month-ends.
-Consequently, as investors seek to invest these funds, equity prices are pushed up.
-Unfortunately, the paper provided tests that reject this hypothesis.
-The overall problem of finding some reason to functionality is also supported by the work of McConnell and Xu: “Equity Returns at the Turn of the Month“ in which they affirm that:
+- puts forward the hypothesis that the Turn-Of-the-Month effect is due to a “regularity in payment” dates, at least in the U.S., since investors receive a preponderance of compensation from employment, dividends, and interest at month-ends.
+Consequently, as investors seek to invest these funds in these days, and equity prices are pushed up.

 “This persistent peculiarity in returns remains a puzzle in search of an answer.”

-The "end of quarter" periods are considered very important for investors because different data are published regarding various market indicators.
-It is now widespread the belief that many investment funds and financial companies review the composition of their portfolio at the end of each quarter to change their strategy or to set new goals to adapt their portfolio to the events of the quarter, or to try to get better performance.
+- review the composition of their portfolio to change the strategy or to set new goals to adapt their portfolio to the events of the quarter, or to try to get better performance;

-A traditional rebalancing that many managers do, is to sell assets that have given good returns during the quarter and buy assets with low performance (losers), with the aim of taking profits on the winning positions and allocating part of these to the loosing stocks, with the hope (supported by mean-reversion studies) that they can turn bullish.
+- do a traditional rebalancing that consists into selling assets that have given good returns during the quarter and buy assets with low performance (losers), so taking profits on the winning positions and allocating part of these to the loosing stocks, with the hope (supported by mean-reversion studies) that they can turn bullish.